Strange But True: Wrongful Death Cases from Caffeine Overdose

 On the date of his death, Terry had consumed a Red Bull less than an hour prior to his collapse.
 While Red Bull representatives have declined to comment on the Terry lawsuit, the popular manufacturer maintains that their beverage is safe for consumption, citing “more than 5 billion cans consumed last year.”

 Terry’s family isn’t alone in their grief.
-In 2012, the family of 14-year-old Maryland native Anais Fournier filed a wrongful death lawsuit against drink manufacturer Monster after their daughter passed away in connection with the best-selling energy drink.
+In 2012, the family of 14-year-old Maryland native Anais Fournier filed a wrongful death action against drink manufacturer Monster after their daughter passed away in connection with the best-selling energy drink.

 According to official documents, Fournier consumed one 24 ounce can during the evening hours of December 16, 2011, followed by a second 24 ounce can the following afternoon.
 Within several hours of the second can, Fournier suffered a heart attack, and passed away six days later.
 Fournier family attorneys have stated, “The labeling of Monster Energy drinks does nothing to attempt to warn of these severe health risks, as the cans utterly fail to provide adequate information as to the total caffeine content of the product.”
 In the Fournier case, product liability may have tragically led to the death of a teenage girl.